Get all your news in one place.

 Graham advised Robinson, who has a history of controversial and racist statements, to “hire me the best lawyer I could find.
 I’d sue the hell out of CNN, because what they’re saying about him is just unbelievable.”

 But Graham said Robinson “needs to do more … he has a right to defend himself.
 He has an obligation to defend himself.
 This is hanging over his campaign.”
-But he said he did not think that the Trump protegee’s comments “hurt Trump”.
+But he said he did not think that the Trump protege’s comments “hurt Trump”.

 “But as to Robinson, he’s a political zombie if he does not offer a defense to this that’s credible,” Graham added.

-Robinson’s alleged porn site comments dominated the US Sunday talk shows, a day after Trump held a rally for 10,000 supporters in North Carolina without mentioning Robinson or the candidate appearing on stage.
+Robinson’s alleged porn site comments dominated the US Sunday talkshows, a day after Trump held a rally for 10,000 supporters in North Carolina without mentioning Robinson or the candidate appearing on stage.

 “These are not my words and this is not anything characteristic of me,” Robinson, who is the first Black lieutenant governor of North Carolina, has said of the alleged posts.
 He has said that he intends to remain in the race.

-Robinson’s opponent, the former state attorney general Josh Stein, told CNN that his opponent’s “vile insults” made him “utterly unqualified” to be governor.
+Robinson’s opponent, the state attorney general Josh Stein, told CNN that his opponent’s “vile insults” made him “utterly unqualified” to be governor.

 “What he said in the posts is in keeping with what he has said publicly on Facebook” Stein said.
 “He embraced Hitler, he compliments Hitler, he says he’s a Nazi, he buys little toy SS soldiers, he insists he wants to bring back slavery … things that defy comprehension.”